cwi-dis/ambulant/third_party_packages/readme.txt

 	NoXerces configurations in the Ambulant solution.

 libxml2:
 	Only for SMIL 3 support.
 Download source from <http://www.xmlsoft.org>.
 	There are no releases, only hourly snapshots it seems.
 Copy libxml2-2.6.69 into third_party_packages (if the name has changed you may need to change some Ambulant projects to refer to the new name.

-    You need to configure and build libxml2 manually (the solution tries to do it but fails), in libxml2-2.6.69\win32.
-Readme.txt has the details, but it boils down to doing the following from a Command Prompt window:

-    - Set MSVC paths with ...\Microsoft Vistal Studio 7or8\VC\vcvarsall.bat
-    - cscript configure.js iconv=no
-    - nmake
+	Building libxml2 should be handled by the projects/*/third_party_packages.sln.
+	In case it fails: read the instructions in libxml2-2.6.69/win32 and do it yourself.

 	Do not install the libs and binaries.

 	WM5 notes TBD.

 ffmpeg:
 	Experminental, for when you want to use the ffmpeg renderers on Windows.